alzhanski/ecommerce-analytics-pipeline/README.md

-# retail-insights-factory
-End-to-end data pipeline for e-commerce analytics using dbt, PostgreSQL, and Docker
+# End-to-end data pipeline for e-commerce analytics using dbt, PostgreSQL, and Docker